Dirk was

 microprocessors, computers and programming.
 The rapid

-equipment of which the complexity quickly exceeded his
+which the complexity quickly exceeded his technical

-technical knowledge to build it yourself.
-However,
+knowledge to build it yourself.
+However, operating such

-could hardly buy such specialized and often expensive
+buy such specialized and often expensive gear, and had no

-gear, and had no need to use it anyway.
-He therefore
+need to use it anyway.
+He therefore chose a profession

-Dirk enlisted in the Army Signal Corps
+Dirk enlisted in the Signal Corps to

-to turn his passion into a profession.
+turn his passion into a profession.
 Over the years, he

 worked with a wide range of communications equipment and

-military personnel from many countries during training
+military personnel from many countries.
+He retired

-in the Signal Corps.
+after serving 39 years.
 In 2004, he created the Cipher

 Machines and Cryptology website and the SIGINT Chatter